kunxuj/kunxuj.github.io/_posts/2014-11-01-how-to-use-java-checked-exception-class.md

 * If it can be handled by developers and end users not need to know, then handle it and log it in the middle of the hierarchy

-* If developers don't known how to handle or it’s better to let end users know the exception, try to handle it if possible, log and display exception message (which should be understandable to end users) on UI layer - the highest layer in the hierarchy (for end users).
+* If developers don't known how to handle or itï¿½s better to let end users know the exception, try to handle it if possible, log and display exception message (which should be understandable to end users) on UI layer - the highest layer in the hierarchy (for end users).

 There are two ways to create Exception classes in the application: